Define leprosy

 Decreased or lost deep pressure sensations

-Thickened nerves, (especially around the elbow and knee and in the sides of the neck)
+Thickened nerves, (especially around the elbow and knee and in the sides

 Weight loss